Eddie Rickenbacker: Personal life

-Rickenbacker met Adelaide Frost Durant in Los Angeles before World War I. At the time, she was married to Clifford Durant, a racing competitor of Rickenbacker and the hard-partying son of William Durant of General Motors fame.
+Rickenbacker met Adelaide Frost Durant, 5 years his senior, in Los Angeles before World War I. At the time, she was married to Clifford Durant, a racing competitor of Rickenbacker and the hard-partying son of William Durant of General Motors fame.
 Durant was also an abusive husband.
 Adelaide chose to get a hysterectomy to ensure she would bear him no children.
 Her father-in-law stepped in to allow her to live independently, buying her a comfortable home and giving her $220,000 in equities, half being GM stock.

 Rickenbacker saw Adelaide again in New York in 1921 and was smitten.
 She finalized her divorce in July 1922, and the two were married on September 16, 1922, in Cumberland Presbyterian Church of South Beach, Connecticut.
 Following a seven-week honeymoon in Europe, the newlyweds set up home at Indian Village Manor in Detroit, Michigan.
 They adopted two boys: David Edward in 1925, and William Frost in 1928.
 Before the second adoption, the couple purchased a home in Grosse Pointe.
 In 1931, the family moved to Bronxville, New York.
 New York City was Rickenbacker's favored home base and remained the couple's primary residence for the rest of their lives, along with their second home in Key Biscayne.
 They also owned a ranch in Kerr County, Texas, in the 1950s.
 Both of their sons attended the Asheville School, where Rickenbacker served on the board of trustees.

 On February 26, 1941, Rickenbacker was a passenger on Eastern Air Lines Flight 21 on a Douglas DC-3 airliner that crashed outside Atlanta, Georgia.
 The survivors were rescued after spending the night at the crash site.
 Rickenbacker barely survived being soaked in fuel and trapped in the wreckage.
 The press mistakenly announced his death.